 In 1855, the Controllers of the Public Schools of the First School District of Pennsylvania reported that 64 students, 38 boys and 26 girls, were enrolled at the newly built, unclassified Maple Grove School.
 Elwood F. Dudley was the teacher, and 37 students attended on an average day.
 In 1887, the Annual Report of the Board of Public Education highlighted the small enrollment at Maple Grove School: "Attention is called to the Maple Grove School.
-The attendance at this school is very small, an average of ten only being reported for the month ending January 20."
+The attendance at this school is very small, an average of ten only being reported for the month ending January 20.
 In 1897, the City of Philadelphia's medical inspector warned that students at Maple Grove School "face a strong glare of morning light which is very trying to the eyes.
 He noted, however, that "this can be remedied."
 He also indicated that the "pump water" at the school is "said to be foul" and that "vaccination certificates and records are kept."
-By 1905, the number of students enrolled at the Maple Grove School had dwindled to 16, with 12 boys and four girls; 14 students attended on an average day, 11 boys and three girls.
+By 1905, the number of students attended on an average day, 11 boys and three girls.
 In June 1918, the Committee on Elementary Schools recommended that the Board of Education "abandon the Maple Grove School and transport the attending pupils daily by bus to the William C. Jacobs School at Bustleton, at an annual savings of \$639."
 The school closed soon thereafter.

-On March 18, 1936, the School District of Philadelphia sold the property at 10151 Academy Road to Andrew and Margaret Lamlein for \$700.14 The Lamleins converted the Maple Grove School to a residence, inserting a second floor and adding windows, some at dormers.
+On March 18, 1936, the School District of Philadelphia sold the property at 10151 Academy Road to Andrew and Margaret Lamlein for \$700.
+The Lamleins converted the Maple Grove School to a residence, inserting a second floor and adding windows, some at dormers.
 Their son, Peter Lamlein, reminisced about the property in 1992, recounting: "I grew up on a farm in Philadelphia.
 It was out by the Northeast Airport.
 We had a big house my father had remodeled and expanded from a one-room schoolhouse built back in 1854.
 We had lots of land, and all kinds of animals."
-15